What is resilience?

 Other resilience resources available

-• Developing Career Resilience (Online Course) – This course, provided by the Open University, will help you to understand the factors that influence career resilience and offer examples and tactics for you to develop yours further.
+• Developing Career Resilience (Online Course) – This free course, provided by the Open University, will help you to understand the factors that influence career resilience and offer examples and tactics for you to develop yours further.
 The course lasts eight weeks, with approximately three hours’ activities each week.

 • Robertson Cooper's i-resilience tool – This personality-based questionnaire enables you to receive a personalised i-resilience report.
 Robertson Cooper are a company that promotes employee wellbeing in the public sector, and many Universities have worked with them.
 The feedback will tell you how your personality is likely to influence your personal resilience (coping with and bouncing back from setbacks) both generally and in a range of workplace situations.
 Your report is completely confidential to you and you will not be asked to share any of the detail with anyone else.